• Skip to primary navigation

 If the spot is too large, then the average smooths out any hot spot pixels, giving a misleading impression that the temperature is higher (or lower) than a smaller spot size would show.

 To minimize the smoothing effect, inspectors try to keep the spot size as small as possible.
 But eventually, you run into practical limits.
-The spot size is determined in part by the proximity of the device to the target.
-In some cases, you must stay further away for safety, or because of physical obstructions.
+The spot size is determined in part by the device’s proximity to the target.
+Sometimes, you must stay further away for safety or because of physical obstructions.
 In those cases, we recommend using a telephoto lens to reduce the spot size of distant targets.

 How does distance affect thermal analysis?

 The distance from the target is a critical variable in determining apparent temperatures accurately.
-And the physical distance of the infrared thermal equipment from the target is one parameter that cannot be corrected after the image is recorded.
-That is why its standard practice to measure or estimate distance and enter the value into the camera.
+The physical distance of the infrared thermal equipment from the target is one parameter that cannot be corrected after the image is recorded.
+That is why it’s standard practice to measure or estimate distance and enter the value into the camera.

-For consistency and to make the process simpler, experienced inspection teams mark the floor in front of the equipment with their preferred position.
+For consistency and to simplify the process, experienced inspection teams mark the floor in front of the equipment with their preferred position.

 Why use Reference Photos in thermal imaging?